cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 ### Qt Creator

-Qt Creator can plug into the clang static analyzer, but *only* on the *commercial* version of Qt Creator.
+Qt Creator can plug into the clang static analyzer.

 ## Runtime Checkers